Flock1/Flock1.github.io/index.md

 - This was a code I wrote during my brief time at the Tata Institute of Fundemental Research in Mumbai.
 I worked on a small RL model to make any quantum state go to equal superpisition.

-You can use the [editor on GitHub](https://github.com/Flock1/Flock1.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown